Leanse1/Tracking-people-texting-on-streets/README.md

 # Tracking-people-texting-on-streets
 Detecting and tracking people texting on streets using YOLO-NAS and DEEP-SORT

 This is a 300 image dataset.
-Privacy and ethical concerns made my picky in choosing input files.
+Privacy and ethical concerns made me picky in choosing input files.
-Adding more images can boost accuracy
+Adding more images can boost further accuracy

 On random internet images:
 ![download (32)](https://github.com/Leanse1/Tracking-people-texting-on-streets/assets/138543566/29ba9c98-2265-4c1d-ad98-2f6158e29615)